 The Certified Red Flag Specialist designation is a registered program which demonstrates that an individual has been awarded the leading certification in the workplace identity fraud prevention field based on government approved techniques and rigorous examination.
 The capabilities that CRFS professionals possess include Identity Theft Prevention Program (ITPP) design, implementation, management and reporting, business and service provider risk assessments, policies and procedures management, staff training, as well as red flag expertise to identify, detect, and prevent identity theft.

 The exam consists of 100 multiple choice questions and can be taken online at any time within a year of receiving the study guide.
 70 out of the 100 questions must be answered correctly to pass the exam and become certified.
+Registered candidates can schedule the exam for up to 3 times at no additional charge which can be taken on any day and from anywhere on desktop computers or mobile devices with Internet access.
 Take a short practice test now to learn more about the CRFS exam format.

-Registered candidates will receive a PDF study guide and a training video to assist them with their CRFS exam preparation efforts.
+Registered candidates will receive a study guide to assist them with their CRFS exam preparation efforts.
 Group training and examination discounts are available and can also be administered onsite for all international locations.
 Please contact IMI for details.

 IMI uses recognized online payment services to request and process credit card payments securely.
-Alternatively, candidates may mail a cashier’s or company check with their applications.
+Alternatively, candidates may mail a check or inquire about our bank wire transfer option.

 Red Flags Rule Compliance